The story of Damien Thomlinson, an Australian veteran of the war in Afghanistan, is one that continues to evolve and inspire people around the world.

-He threw himself into his rehabilitation and set about re-claiming his life, on his terms.
-With a great deal of commitment and hard work, incredible drive and determination, Damien taught himself to walk again with state-of-the-art prosthetic legs.
-He has participated in the TARGA Tasmania classic car rally to raise funds.
-He has walked the extraordinarily demanding Kokoda Track to remember his best friend Private Scott Palmer, who was tragically killed in a helicopter crash one week before returning home to Australia.
-Private Palmer’s father walked with Damien to honour his son’s memory.
+His ongoing quest for physical and mental rehabilitation has seen him undertake many challenges.
+He has participated in the TARGA Tasmania classic car rally, and has walked the demanding Kokoda Track to remember his friend Private Scott Palmer, who was tragically killed in a helicopter crash one week before returning home to Australia.
+Private Palmer’s father walked with Thomlinson to honor his son’s memory.

 Today, Damien uses his experiences, passion for life and journey to inspire and motivate.
 His best-selling autobiography, Without Warning, which continues to sell across Australia, the US and UK.
 He also commits time to causes important to him as an ambassador for DefenceCare, Soldier On, the Commando Welfare Trust and other initiatives that aim to raise awareness and funds for injured soldiers and their families.